-The greatest challenge I find my clients have with Transition Time, is letting go of their day.
+The greatest challenge I find my clients have with the transition from work to home, is letting go of their day.

 While the activity that you choose will be super helpful, it is also important to have a discipline around FINISHING your workday.
 In order to switch off Get Shit Done brain, you must be able to empty your mind.

 Many of my clients find it valuable to write a list at the end of each day of what needs to be done the next day.
 It can also be useful to simply journal out all the floating thoughts in your head.
 And then identify what requires action and what you can allow to be released.

 The State of the Nation meeting is also a really great way to manage some of the logistical stuff that we often blurt when we first come together.

 The single greatest challenge I see with the transition from work to home is the hot potato hand over.

 That is when one partner has been home all day with kids, pets, or something that still actively requires attention.
 Let’s be clear: raising children is a huge job that requires a village.